So what is a service mesh?

 Service Mesh is an infrastructure layer that abstracts application networking from the business logic of the application.
 In doing so, the service mesh can provide a configurable network layer to facilitate communication between services using their application programming interfaces (APIs).
 This architecture is facilitated by deploying a proxy as a sidecar alongside each application service.
 All communications between the application services are facilitated through the sidecar proxies (data plane) which are configured and managed through a control plane.
-Popular service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect and others that are either built with Envoy Proxy or a custom proxy specific to the service mesh provider.
+Popular service mesh technologies include Istio, Linkerd, AWS App Mesh, HashiCorp Consul Connect, Open Service Mesh, and others that are either built with Envoy Proxy or a custom proxy specific to the service mesh provider.

 The rising popularity of microservices based architecture and container orchestration (Docker and Kubernetes) creates a new challenge in solving the service to service communication within a cluster.
 These microservices are comprised of potentially hundreds of loosely coupled services that are dynamic, ephemeral, and distributed making the network between them critical to ensure a properly functioning application.

 Unlike monolithic applications that primarily focus on incoming traffic to a single application instance, microservices need to consider incoming traffic to many application instances and manage the traffic between the services.
 Incoming traffic to the cluster is often called north-south while the service to service communication within the cluster is called east-west.
 A service mesh is designed to solve the requirements of enabling and managing east-west communications.

 - Ever increasing number of service mesh options available